albertye1/notes/cs161/Networking.md

 	* Victim will cache the bad DNS, thus "poisoning" the cache
 * Defense: Bailiwick Checking
 	* Limit the amount of damage a malicious name server can do
+# Denial-of-Service Attacks
+## SYN flooding
+denying myself the service of looking through this shit